Single Moms in Indonesia

 - The Stigma of being a divorcee in a patriarchy country.

 - Things you shouldn’t ask a single mom, something that a lot of people seems to have a hard time NOT saying.

 - How I learn to fly solo with a child in tow.

-Being a part of support group really helps.
+Being a part of a support group really helps.
 A great website IF your marriage is in trouble can be found at The Marriage Builder.
-The concept is amazing and I’m sure it will work for some people especially if the two couple are still in love.
+The concept is amazing and I’m sure it will work for some people especially if the two couple is still in love.
 So it really is worth the check.